Adeas/DotnetApiDemo/README.md

 ```
 docker-compose -f "docker-compose.yml" up -d --build
 ```
-When dotnetapidemo container is running and you can see that it is listening on port 80

-*NOTE!
-If dotnetapidemo container fails to start because of login issue, try to launch it again because there is deadlock issue in MSSQL that sometimes prevents login.
+You know if the app container works if you can see that it is listening on port 80.
+If it fails to start because of a login issue, try to launch it again because there is still a deadlock bug in the code and the login function of MSSQL sometimes fails.

 ## Optionally run it without docker
 If you are not using docker, then this example expects .NET 5.0 SDK to be installed and Microsoft SQL Server to be available for CRUD operations.